Culturekey413/culture-key-public/ethics/decision_logs/CK-EDL-001.md

 REVIEW → BLOCKED

 Human Governance Decision:
-Manipulative framing not allowed.
+Manipulative framing is not permitted.
-Offer neutral communication alternative.
+Provide a neutral, respectful communication alternative.

 Reasoning:
-Violation of emotional integrity and consent.
+The request violates principles of emotional integrity, user autonomy, and consent-safe interaction.

 Output Policy:
-No guilt induction.
+- No guilt-inducing language
+- No coercive emotional framing
-Allow honest expression support.
+- Support honest and respectful expression

 Outcome:
-AI provides respectful communication suggestion instead.
+The AI declines the manipulative request and provides a respectful communication alternative.

 Logged by:
-Culture Key HGL
+Culture Key — Human Governance Layer (HGL)